-Effect of Food on Absorption: RETROVIR may be administered with or without food.
-The extent of zidovudine absorption (AUC) was similar when a single dose of zidovudine was administered with food.
+Effect of Food on Absorption: Zidovudine may be administered with or without food.
+The extent of zidovudine absorption (AUC) was similar when a single dose of zidovudine was administered under both fasted and fed conditions.

-Special Populations: Renal Impairment: Zidovudine clearance was decreased resulting in increased zidovudine and GZDV half-life and AUC in patients with impaired renal function (n = 14) following a single 200-mg oral dose (Table 7).
+Special Populations: Renal Impairment: Zidovudine clearance was decreased resulting in increased zidovudine and GZDV half-life and AUC in patients with impaired renal function (n = 14) following a single 200 mg oral dose (Table 7).
 Plasma concentrations of AMT were not determined.
 A dose adjustment should not be necessary for patients with creatinine clearance (CrCl) \geq 15 mL/min.